 Formal Versus Informal Autumn Weddings

-The first decision that you and your fiancé need to make is how formal you’d like the affair to be.
+If you are the wedding couple, the first decision that you will both need to make is how formal you’d like the affair to be.
 Are you both “get married in a ballroom” people or more “have a wedding in a backyard” people?

 Another element to consider is the actual time of day of the wedding.
 Theoretically, this has more of an effect on your choice of formalwear, but it’s still something to think about when dressing informally.

-Any formal event during the day, regardless of season, requires morning dress.
+Any formal event during the day, regardless of the season, requires morning dress.
 Don’t let the name confuse you, morning dress isn’t just for mornings.
-It’s for any daytime formal event that occurs before 6pm.
+It’s for any daytime formal event that occurs before 6 pm or sunset.
 Morning dress includes:

 - Morning coat in black or grey